Plácido Domingo: Crossover albums

 In addition to his classical recordings, Domingo has released numerous crossover albums.
-His output of non-operatic recordings accelerated after his pop album, Perhaps Love (1981), went gold and eventually platinum.
+His output of non-operatic recordings accelerated after his first pop album, Perhaps Love (1981), went gold and eventually platinum.
 His other recordings of popular music include My Life for a Song (1983), Save Your Nights for Me (1985), and the British gold record, Be My Love (1990).
 His English-language version of "Bésame Mucho" from My Life for a Song received a Grammy nomination for Best Latin Pop Performance in 1984.
 The following year he won a Grammy in the same category for his collection of Ernesto Lecuona songs, Always in My Heart (Siempre en mi corazón).
 (He won a second Grammy the same year for Carmen under the baton of Lorin Maazel.)
 In 2012, he recorded Songs with Josh Groban, Susan Boyle, and jazz singer Harry Connick, Jr., among others.
 In 2015, he released a holiday album, My Christmas including duets with Idina Menzel, Jackie Evancho, Plácido Domingo Jr., The Piano Guys and others.

 Since the early 1980s, Domingo has released several Latin albums, including two featuring the music of Mexican songwriter, Agustín Lara.
 He devoted two more of his albums, Adoro (1982) and 100 años de Mariachi (1999), solely to Mexican music.
 100 años de Mariachi, a rancheras collection, went platinum in the United States and gold in Mexico.
 He later recalled that, as a fan of mariachi music since boyhood, the Grammy he won for 100 años de Mariachi was the award that meant the most to him of all he has received.